sifferman/labs-with-cva6/labs/intro.md

 6. What are block names?
 Provide a GitHub permalink to an instance of a block name in CVA6.
 Block names are blocks that are named by adding a name after keywords begin or fork. https://github.com/openhwgroup/cva6/blob/6deffb27d7f031341e33e84c422a19e39095aa6c/core/frontend/frontend.sv#L71
+7. What is DPI and what is it used for?
+Provide a GitHub permalink to a Verilog file that calls a DPI function, and provide a GitHub permalink to where that function is implemented.

 ## RISC-V Questions

 1. Provide a link to the latest RISC-V ISA Manual. https://github.com/riscv/riscv-isa-manual
-3. What are the 6 instruction formats of RISC-V?
+2. What are the 6 instruction formats of RISC-V?
 Give a one-to-three word description of each.

     - R-Format: instructions using 3 register inputs. (add, xor, mul -arithmetic/logical ops)
     - I-Format: instructions with immediates, loads. (addi, lw, jalr, slli)
     - S-Format: store instructions. (sw, sb)